 Currently, Rules 29(c)(1), 33(b)(2), and 34(b) require the defendant to move for relief under those rules within the seven-day periods specified in those rules or within some other time set by the court in an order issued during that same seven-day period.
 Courts have held that the seven-day rule is jurisdictional.
 Thus, for example, if a defendant files a request for an extension of time to file a motion for a judgment of acquittal or a motion for new trial within the seven-day period, the court must rule on that motion or request within the same seven-day period.
 If for some reason the court does not rule on the request for an extension of time within the seven days, the court loses jurisdiction to act on the underlying substantive motion.
 See, e.g., United States v.
 Smith, 331 U.S. 469, 473-474 (1947) (rejecting argument that trial court had power to grant new trial on its own motion after expiration of time in Rule 33); United States v.
 Marquez, 291 F.3d 23, 27-28 (D.C.
 Cir.
-2002) (citing language of Rule 33, and holding that "district court forfeited the power to act when it failed to fix a new time for filing a motion for a new trial within seven days of the verdict").
+2002) (citing language of Rule 33, and holding that "district court forfeited the power to act when it failed to

+. . . fix a new time for filing a motion for a new trial within seven days of the verdict").
+Rule 45(b)(2) currently specifies that a court may not

 Rule 45(b)(2) currently specifies that a court may not extend the time for taking action under Rules 29, 33, or 34, except as provided in those rules.
+Assuming that the current provisions in Rules 29, 33,